MotorsportUJI/E32ConfigRPI/README.md

 Gnd --> Gnd
 Remember to set up the serial port so it is not being used by the system:
 The primary uart https://www.raspberrypi.org/documentation/configuration/uart.md

+# Usage
+Execute main.py to execute the program, SerialBin.py is a helper script for sending raw commands to the serial device, to change the serial device modify the variable serial_port